 - Statistics and Probability – Chance, data displays, measures of centre and measures of spread

-There is a large emphasis on problem solving where students start to develop a deeper level of understanding on the concepts being taught.
+There is a large emphasis on problem-solving where students start to develop a deeper level of understanding of the concepts being taught.
 This encourages students to use the laws of Mathematics to justify their solutions.
 All students in Middle Years are placed in ability groups, allowing higher achieving students to be challenged and students with less mathematical knowledge to develop key skills in each topic.

-For more detailed information about Mathematics in the Middle Years, please view the Middle Years handbook Middle Years Handbook
+For more detailed information about Mathematics in the Middle Years, please view the Curriculum Guide.

 In the Senior Years (Years 10-12): Students may select from three mathematics subjects.